 The presentations do not have necessarily to be about new attack/defense techniques or the latest and greatest innovative research, but they can also be about problems that affect most of us in this industry in our daily work.

-The topics of interest are (but are not limited to)
+The topics of interest are (but not limited to):

 - Innovative attack / defense strategies